mit-mc-clas12/documentation/README.md

 7. when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
 (Sangbaek)
 8. client submit should be agnostic to scard content, just scard type (David)

-9. remove path and extension from gcard entry in scard:
+9. remove path and extension from gcard entry in scard.
+Currently the valid gcards needs argument as well

  gcards: /jlab/clas12Tags/gcards/clas12-default.gcard
  becomes:
  gcards: clas12-default

-10. remove batch usage from any documentation / webpage (Mauri).
-Looks like the web interface can handle all.
 11. get username from command line if specified (David on the re-org)
 12. web submission should work w/o generator arguments
 13. type 2 working.